Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Isolated palm-fringed inlets with boulder-strewn golden beaches make the Parque Nacional Natural Tayrona one of the most captivating places along Colombia’s Caribbean Coast.
 The park is a haven for nature lovers and outdoor enthusiasts willing to put in a little effort to reach its most iconic beaches, found by traversing ancient footpaths through the lush tropical forest.
 The iconic San Juan de Cabo, with its palapa-capped structure atop a rock outcropping, takes two hours to reach on foot.

 While it is possible to visit the Parque Tayrona in a single day from Cartagena, day-trippers barely get a chance to dip a toe in the turquoise water.
-A night or two is needed to make the 10 hours on the bus worth the trip.
-However, if you can only spare one day, don’t take public transportation.
-Sign up for a that departs Cartagena at 4am and returns late.
+A night or two is needed to make the 10 hours on a bus worth the trip.
+However, if you can only spare one day, don’t take public transportation. that departs Cartagena at 4am and returns late.
 Lunch is included, but be sure to enjoy a fresh coconut at Punta Las Gaviotas or the famous chocolate bread at , both well-earned treats in the park.

 How to get to the Parque Tayrona from Cartagena: offers day-long excursions to the Parque Nacional Natural Tayrona from Cartagena.
 If you plan to stay longer, take public transportation with one of the many bus companies that travel between Cartagena and Santa Marta from the Terminal de Transportes.
 Shuttle buses are slightly more expensive but more convenient. has departures throughout the day from its terminal in Cartagena’s Marbella neighborhood.
 Once in Santa Marta, Tayrona-bound buses depart every 20 minutes from the Mercado Público at Carrera 9 and Calle 11.